zendeskgarden/react-components/docs/adrs/001-theming-peer-dependency.md

 As [centralized theming
-utilities](https://garden.zendesk.com/components/utilities) are added or modified (in non-breaking fashion), other Garden component packages may take advantage of them by updating the `@zendeskgarden/react-theming` peer dependency minor version without publishing a major version breaking change.
+utilities](https://garden.zendesk.com/components/utilities) are added or modified (in non-breaking fashion), other Garden component packages may take advantage of them by updating their `@zendeskgarden/react-theming` peer dependency minor version without publishing a major version breaking change.

 ## Consequences